 What is direct deposit?

-A regular direct deposit will usually take one to two business days to be fully processed and appear in an account after payment has been initiated.
+A regular direct deposit will usually take one to two business days to be fully processed and appear in your checking account after payment has been initiated.
 However, with early direct deposit, the payment will be available in an account much faster.
 Sometimes this can be up to two days quicker compared with a regular direct deposit.

 Early direct deposit can land you with your paycheck a day or two earlier than normal.
 It can also allow you to receive other kinds of payments quicker.
 This includes federal and state tax refunds, as well as Social Security or other government benefit payments.